blainemincey/financial_workshop/README.md

 rename the file to .env.
 Run the script ``generate_financial_data.py``.
 A sample JSON document is indicated below.
 ![](img/samplejson.jpg)

+#### Note: Based on the dynamic data that is generated, the filters in the examples may have to be modified accordingly.

 ## Query Examples
 * Basic filter
     * Customers in Texas: